snizam001/greenPipes/README.md

 # greenPipe
 Flaxible, scalable and integrative analysis of epigenomics, proteomics and transcriptomic datasets.
-See license before cloning/using this tool
+See license before cloning/using this tool (unpublished)